1954 Rose Bowl

 This was the first year that Michigan State was counted in the Big Ten football standings, having been a member since 1950.
 This Rose Bowl had the first color television "colorcast," viewable on 200 sets across the United States.

 Teams

 Michigan State College Spartans

 The Michigan State Spartans had joined the Big Ten in 1950, but did not play a full schedule until 1953.
-They only lost one game, 0–6 at Purdue, which broke a 28-game winning streak, with two national championships.
+They only lost one game, 6–0, at Purdue, which broke a 28-game winning streak, with two national championships.
 The Spartans were co-champions with Illinois, and the two did not meet this season.
 However, Illinois had last appeared in the 1952 Rose Bowl.
-Head coach Clarence "Biggie" Munn announced his retirement before the game.
+Head coach Biggie Munn announced his retirement before the game.

 UCLA Bruins

 In the 1952 season, the Bruins lost only once, to rival USC 12–14.
 Both teams had been undefeated and the Trojans took the Rose Bowl berth.
 In 1953, the Bruins again lost only one regular season game, 20–21 at Stanford on October 17; Stanford was later defeated by USC on November 7.
 With the Rose Bowl again on the line for both teams, UCLA defeated USC 13–0 to win the Pacific Coast Conference outright and gain the New Year's Day berth in Pasadena.